 What can it be used for?

 Testing any wood framed building including Plaster and Fibre cement clad homes, decks, internal gutters, ground lines, almost any weathertight detail.
 Also useful testing reclads, weatherboard, brick and polystyrene clad homes.

 Invasive testing defines whether damage already exists, or the presence of high moisture readings and/or low treatment which will allow decay to begin.
 Generally wet framing means defects exist in the cladding.
 Decayed framing means the framing has previously been wet.
 Determines if defects are isolated or systemic around the building.
 Provides evidence to define scopes.
 Mdu Probes allow ongoing monitoring to support current decisions and determine longer term maintenance and repairs.

 Technicians attendance, one invasive test and install one Mdu Probe.
 Email report.

 Attendance, collect minimum 3 wood samples and test for treatment.
-Provide test report
+Provide a test report